-22. Instructions for Marking Answers in the Answer Sheet
+25. Instructions for Marking Answers in the Answer Sheet

-- (a) Use HB Pencil only. - (b) Make Marks DARK and completely fill the oval so that the number inside the oval is not visible. - (c) Darken only ONE oval for each question as shown in the example below.
+- (a) Use HB Pencil only. - (b) Completely fill the oval so that the number inside the oval is not visible. - (c) Darken only ONE oval for each question as shown in the example below.
 If you darken more than one oval, Your answer will be treated as wrong.